timschneeb/tachiyomi-extensions-revived/README.md

 After installing any unofficial extension, you must **manually** enable the extension in Tachiyomi.

+> [!NOTE]
+> If you're migrating from an old official extension to one from this repo, you need to uninstall the old extension by hand first.
+This is due to an app signature conflict since I have to use my own signing keys.

 ## Disclaimer

 The developer of this application does not have any affiliation with the content providers available.